 After assigning the manuscript rating (see above), reviewers may submit a written review (up to 10,000 characters).
 Reviews should stick to the aims and objectives set out above.
 Try to structure your review as a list of major points followed by minor points and conclude with an overall impression of the manuscript.
 Keep in mind that the audience for the review includes both authors and readers (see above).

 Members of the ScienceOpen community that meet certain conditions are able to contribute to the peer review process in two different ways (see below).
 These conditions are verified via the non-profit organization, ORCID.

 ORCID provides unique numeric identifiers to researchers to solve the “name-ambiguity” problem in the field of science publishing.
 Additionally, ORCID conveniently provides a free space on the internet for researchers to compile html links to their previous publications.
 Lastly, ORCID links the researcher’s ORCID ID to the html link of the researcher’s publications.
 Researchers register with ORCID via their institutionally legitimated email address.

-The two ways to contribute to ScienceOpen original publications are as follows:
+The two ways to contribute to articles on ScienceOpen are as follows:

 Members with at least one publication linked from their ORCID account are able to comment on a paper.

 Scientific Members and Expert Members with at least five publications linked from their ORCID account are able to write a review and rate an article.
 We do make exceptions, and users who do not meet these criteria but still wish to perform a peer review should contact us.